xenonview-com/view-swift-sdk/README.md

 ## <a name="whats-new"></a>
 ## What's New
+* v0.0.16 - Support macOS 12.0, iOS 15.0, watchOS 8.0, tvOS 15.0 and above, allow for compile for older versions.
 * v0.0.5 - Switched to SwiftyJSON based API responses, verses generics.
 * v0.0.4 - More flexible APIs
 * v0.0.3 - remove test dependencies from release